Skip to Content

 When leaving the area for the final time, the settlers could only take what they could carry on their backs.
 They left pots, pans, saws and other heavy items in the forest to rust, along with houses, wells and even a boiler.

-Historical artifacts such as these still be seen today, next to the trail and in the forest beyond.
+Historical artefacts such as these still be seen today, next to the trail and in the forest beyond.
 Several informal paths lead to grave sites, house foundations and decaying farm equipment.

-Historical artifacts can be found in a number of places on the Cape Scott Trail
+Historical artefacts can be found along the Cape Scott Trail

 Historical points of interest on the trail